tai1nguyen/dnd-gadgetzan-gazette/about/factions.md

 - The Collective makes common and uncommon potions and scrolls available to the adventurers at a reduced or deferred cost depending on the circumstances.

+### Dark Talons
+The Dark Talons are a mercenary company made of up dishonorable castaways from noble houses.
+The group is always looking for new members to fill the ranks, and loyalty is a highly valued trait in new recruits.
+The Talons execl at inflitration and assassination contracts, primarily those targeted at other criminal organizations.

+#### Goals
+The Dark Talons are a band of warriors through and through, they want nothing more than to perfect their murderous art.

+#### Support Actions
+- Adventurers may request a member attempt to buy off or quietly dispose of individuals who threaten them.

+- The adventurers receive small, unmarked black pouches ofcoins from an anonymous source.

 ### Guild of Dungeoneers
 Dungeoneers perform a wide array of jobs.
 These jobs can range from exploring long lost tombs to resucing someone's cat from a treant.
 The Guild of Dungeoneers provides assistance to any individual that seeks it.
 Often times, its member can be seen under the employ of other factions as well as businesses within the districts.
 The flexiblity of the Dungeoneers makes them a wild card for the political climate of Gadgetzan.
 Though they claim to always help those in need, it is normally the size of the victims' coffers that determine the quality of the help rendered.

 #### Goals
 The Guild of Dungeoneers are collectors of rare and priceless artifacts.
 They want only to grow their collection.
-The guild uses the guise of the "peoples' champion" to gather information on and acquire the most obscure of treasures.

 #### Support Actions
 - Adventurers can request support in the form of a magical item with limited uses.